yewyewXD/React-Weather-App/README.md

 code .
 ```

-- Paste in the code and replace pasteyourapikeyhere with your Open Weather API key
+- Paste in the code and replace pasteyourapikeyhere with your OpenWeather API key

 ```bash
 module.exports = {